Rare color home movies from the late 1940s show Judy at home with her daughter Liza Minnelli, and her mother, Ethel Gumm.

 The videos here represent a small sampling of some of the treasures to be found at The Judy Room’s YouTube Channel.
-The videos here and at the channel also provide viewers a glimpse of Judy performing during various stages of her career.
+The videos here and on the channel also provide viewers a glimpse of Judy performing during various stages of her career.

 OVER THE RAINBOW – March 5, 1944